 Live Audio and Video Streams

-Live committee audio streams are not captioned.
+Live committee audio and video streams are not captioned.
 (This fails WCAG 2.1 success criterion 1.2.4 Captions (Live)).
-We do not plan to add captions to the live audio stream as this is exempt.
+We do not plan to add captions to the live audio or video stream as this is exempt.

 We serve both static and dynamic maps within some of our pages and via our Address Checker application.
 As presented, this functionality is exempt.